tscircuit/v0.0.x-cli/README.md

 # `tsci` - The TSCircuit Command Line & Development Tools

+> [!CAUTION]
+> The v0.0.x version of the CLI has been completely rewritten, check out [the new version here](https://github.com/tscircuit/cli)

+---

 Command line tool for developing tscircuit projects and interacting with the tscircuit registry.